Safety & Security

 I will stick together with friends.
 If I go out with a group of friends I will do everything possible to make sure that we stay together and that no one is left behind.

-I will walk in well-lit areas when walking at night, and will avoid walking through vacant lots, alleys, or other deserted areas.
+I will walk in well-lit areas when walking at night and avoid walking through vacant lots, alleys, or other deserted areas.

 I will use caution when biking or walking near the lightrail.